hkarakose/gs-maven-android/README.md

 Set up the project
 ------------------

-First you'll need to setup an Android project for Maven to build.
+First, you will need to set up an Android project for Maven to build.
 To keep the focus on Maven, make the project as simple as possible for now.

 ### Create the directory structure